Do you think you might have burnout?

 I left that job, determined to fix this problem that threatened my career, and not be one of “those people” with some poorly explained health problem that caused her job performance to suffer.
 I couldn’t shake a deep shame, shame that a physical problem got the best of me.
 I didn’t want to be one of “those” women walking around giving some lame-ass excuse.

 To make matters worse, that same week my then-boyfriend dumped me, in summary, because he was tired of me being tired, whiny, and leaning too much on him for emotional support.
-I didn’t yet understand the importance of tapping into my feminine energy.
+I didn’t yet understand the importance of tapping into my feminine energy to look out for my own needs better.

 What led up to this period of burnout, burnout so bad that it ended a relationship and a job?